baskeboler/blog.baskeboler.xyz/content/2020-02-09-white-labeling-angular-applications-with-css-custom-properties-md.md

 After implementing more than 2 or 3 themes you will start noticing that this can get really messy.
 You will also notice that your css will have a lot of redundant code and the more themes you have, the more css code you will bundle with your application.
 Also, you will be loading all the themes css even though you will only use 1 theme.

-Needless to say, this will not scale if we plan to support
+Needless to say, this will not scale if we plan to support tens or hundreds of themes.

 # Difference between css and sass variables